 The age of disruptive accounts payable technology is upon us.
-If your frontline accounting staff, department managers, and CFO are all spending time manually processing invoice approvals and payments, they’re being diverted from more important and meaningful work.
+If your frontline accounting staff, department managers, and CFO all spend time manually processing invoice approvals and paper check payments, they’re being diverted from more important and meaningful work.
 And the worst part is, it’s wholly unnecessary.

-Here’s a look at what your accounts payable process would look like if you were leveraging cutting edge technology that is now available to automate it with MineralTree:
+Automating the accounts payable process benefits businesses by helping to achieve optimal cash flow and requiring minimal manual intervention.
+Here’s a look at what your accounts payable process would look like if you were leveraging cutting edge automation technology, like MineralTree’s TotalAP:

 While this step is typically the most time consuming part of an AP employee’s day, automation technology can accelerate the process by 3x.
 Physical invoices are electronically recorded at 99.5% accuracy by leveraging a combination of Optical Character Recognition technology and human review.
 Invoices can be uploaded directly into your ERP through an API-level integration with your AP automation solution.
 This type of integration can facilitate a bi-directional sync that transfers data back and forth like this continuously.

-Automating this step eliminates many errors resulting from the monotony of manual data entry, and prevents the cost of time resources for remediating those errors downstream from ballooning up to 10x the cost of catching them initially.
+Automating this step eliminates many errors that result from the monotony of manual data entry.
+It also prevents the cost of time resources for remediating those errors downstream from ballooning up to 10x the cost of catching them initially.

 From there, the invoices can be routed directly to the appropriate person for approval based on pre-set routing rules.
 These rules can be set based on criteria like vendor name, and you can also set dollar amount thresholds that trigger a requirement for two tiers of approval.

-Automated accounts payable processes build the critical payment control of segregation of duties into the process of paying every single invoice by separating duties in the AP process.
+Automated accounts payable processes build the critical payment control of segregation of duties into the process of paying every single invoice.
 With 78% of businesses impacted by payments fraud last year, this basic set of checks and balances is becoming more critical than ever.
-An AP Manager can oversee the data capture and routing, but a second person should always review and approve invoices before they are paid.
+An AP Manager can oversee the data capture and routing, but a second person should always authorize payments before they are disbursed.

 With AP Automation, this second (and sometimes third) set of eyes can be built into the approval process for every invoice.
 Leading solutions have separate views for approvers, that are protected by not only passwords, but also two-factor authentication in some cases.